jonasmoons/data-driven-learning/README.md

 #### Tips
 * Google, [Stack Overflow](https://stackoverflow.com/) and [Cross Validated](https://stats.stackexchange.com/) are your friends.
 It’s not a shame to Google even really basic concepts.
 * Your code should be properly commented (use `#`).
-Good commenting means you explain why you do something, not what you’re doing.
+Good commenting means you explain also why you do something, not just what you’re doing.
 * Visualize and explore your data.
 Get acquainted with your data.
 Explore cases that deviate from the trend (outliers).
 * Visualize your model predictions and [residuals](http://blog.minitab.com/blog/adventures-in-statistics-2/why-you-need-to-check-your-residual-plots-for-regression-analysis) to look for ways to improve your model.
 * Properly label your graphs and axes.